Reticulum (anatomy)

-The reticulum is the second chamber in the four-chamber alimentary canal of a ruminant animal.
+The reticulum is the second chamber in the four-chamber alimentary canal of a ruminant mammal.
 Anatomically it is the smaller portion of the reticulorumen along with the rumen.
 Together these two compartments make up 84% of the volume of the total stomach.

 The reticulum is colloquially referred to as the honeycomb, bonnet, or kings-hood.
 When cleaned and used for food, it is called "tripe".

-Heavy or dense feed and foreign objects will settle here.
-It is the site of hardware disease in cattle and because of the proximity to the heart this disease can be life-threatening.
+Heavy or dense feed and foreign objects, such as pieces of metal will settle here.
+It is for this reason that it was nicknamed in Irish as sparán na bhfeoirlingí (lit. 'purse of farthings') or goile na bhfeoirlingí ('stomach of farthings').
+It is the site of hardware disease in cattle, and because of the proximity to the heart this disease can be life-threatening.